 If you do not want aggressive medical interventions such as ICU treatment, CPR, or mechanical ventilation, your health care provider may recommend medical orders called POLST (Provider Orders for Life-Sustaining Treatment) to document your wishes.
-You can also request to discuss whether a POLST form is appropriate for you.
 A POLST form provides specific care instructions for emergency medical responders and other health care providers to follow.
 A POLST is not a replacement for a health care directive and does not name a health care agent.
 Your health care provider will help you determine whether a POLST form is appropriate for you.
 If you become unable to communicate your health care preferences, your health care provider can discuss POLST with your health care agent.
 For additional information on POLST and COVID-19, visit: www.polst.org.